Out of School Setting

 Coaches, tutors, religious leaders and all other providers involved in Out of School settings have an over-riding responsibility to protect and safeguard children and young people from the risk of harmful practices.

 Tuition Centres and/or Private tutors are increasingly being used to provide additional learning support in a variety of subjects, e.g. maths, English, reading, and languages.
 Tutors do not have to be a qualified teacher or have a Disclosure and barring service check and are not required to be registered or approved by any statutory organisation.
+Read NSPCC useful resource, which gives both tutors and parents advise on how to ensure that children are safe during tutoring sessions.

 Some tutors work in association with schools, others work independently.
 If you are considering using a tutor, it is helpful to tell the school so that they are aware and can offer support with what areas your child may need extra help with or what would benefit your child most.
 Thinking of using the services of a Private Tutor or Tuition Centre?